MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ### System.Object

 ## NOTES
-The cmdlet is available in Teams PS module 3.0.0 or later.
+The cmdlet is available in Teams PowerShell module 3.0.0 or later.

 If a user or resource account has a phone number set in Active Directory on-premises and synched into Microsoft 365, you can't use Set-CsPhoneNumberAssignment to set the phone number.
 You will have to clear the phone number from the on-premises Active Directory and let that change sync into Microsoft 365 first.